Branko Petranović: Career

 Branko Petranović was born in Cetinje, Kingdom of Serbs, Croats and Slovenes.
 Primary and secondary school education he finished in Kotor, Cetinje and Belgrade.
 From January 1944 he joined Tito's partisans.
 He finished undergraduate studies at Belgrade University: at the Faculty of Law in 1950 and at the Faculty of Philosophy in 1956.
 From 1958 he dedicated himself to historiography and started his academic career as a researcher at the History Department of the Institute of Social Sciences (May 1958-August 1963).
 He earned his PhD degree at the Belgrade University Faculty of Law in 1962.
-As a researcher he worked at the Department for the History of the Yugoslav Workers' Movement of the Workers' Movement Research Institute (September 1963-January 1969) and the Institute of Contemporary History (January–November 1969).
+As a researcher he worked at the Department for the History of the Yugoslav Workers' Movement of the Workers' Movement Research Institute in Belgrade (September 1963-January 1969) and the Institute of Contemporary History (January–November 1969).
 From 1969, he was an associate professor and from 1975 a full professor at the Belgrade University Faculty of Philosophy, Department of History.
 Petranović was also a member of editorial and advisory boards of numerous historical journals and anthologies (Istorija XX veka, Istorijski glasnik, Vojnoistorijski glasnik, Jugoslovenski istorijski časopis, etc.).

 During his academic career he advised 28 MSc and 19 PhD students.

 Petranović never retired.
 He died on 17 June 1994 and was buried in Belgrade.